R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Introduction

 \section{Introduction}

-Machine learning (ML) has become indispensable in computer security and is extensively used in literature for malware detection~\cite{arp2014drebin, mclaughlin2017deep, mamadroid}.
-These models learn patterns from data, adapt to new threats, and scale far beyond the capabilities of traditional signature-based systems.
-However, despite their potential, the design and deployment of ML systems in security applications face significant challenges~\cite{arp2022and}.
+The proliferation of Android malware continues to pose significant security threats, making timely detection and mitigation critical.
+Machine learning (ML), particularly leveraging static analysis features, remains widely adopted in security practice due to its scalability, speed, and suitability for rapidly screening large numbers of applications~\cite{arp2014drebin, mclaughlin2017deep, mamadroid,gopinath2023comprehensive}.
+ML models learn patterns from data, adapt to new threats, and scale far beyond the capabilities of traditional signature-based systems.
+However, recent research underscores critical limitations in their reliability, reproducibility, and security assurance~\cite {arp2022and}, leading to claims that cannot be reliably corroborated.
 Key issues, as observed in prior works~\cite{arp2022and, flood2024bad, verma2019data}, include sampling bias, incorrect labels, data snooping, inappropriate threat models, and unsuitable baselines.
-Additionally, replication studies of these methods are often neglected, leading to claims that cannot be reliably reproduced.
-This lack of rigor in the design and evaluation process undermines the validity of many reported findings due to poor reproducibility~\cite{olszewski2023get}.
-Addressing these challenges requires a focus on thorough evaluation practices, ensuring that results are consistently reproducible across different environments and datasets.
+This lack of rigor in the design and evaluation process undermines the validity of many reported findings ~\cite{olszewski2023get}.
+Such discrepancies seriously question the reliability of ML-based malware detection when deployed in operational security settings.

-An example of such reproducibility issues is illustrated in Figure~\ref{fig:hcc-best-worst}.
-Here, we analyze the reproducibility of the results reported in~\cite{chen2023continuous} for Android malware detection using continuous learning.
-We replicated the experiments using the publicly available source code and dataset~\cite{active-learning}.
-By using the provided best set of hyperparameters for the Drebin-based dataset~\cite{arp2014drebin}, we conducted the experiments with five different random seeds.
-We then compared the best and worst-performing models on the test set.
-The best model achieved an average F1 score of 79.26\% over the test months, while the worst model scored 68.65\%, indicating a performance difference of 10.6\% solely due to variations in random seed initialization.
-This example highlights how reliably reproducing prior results in Android malware detection can be fraught with challenges, which, if not adequately addressed, can hinder progress in this research field.
-Furthermore, such issues can lead to disparities between model performance reported in controlled environments and real-world applications, where the stakes are much higher~\cite{arp2022and}.
+\textbf{Motivation}.
+We showcase an example that highlights how reliably reproducing prior results in Android malware detection can be fraught with challenges, which, if not adequately addressed, can hinder progress in this research field.
+See Figure~\ref{fig:hcc-best-worst}, where we examine the reproducibility of results reported by~\cite{chen2023continuous} for Android malware detection using continuous active learning.
+Reproduced experiments include artifacts provided by the authors, including code and datasets, and the author-provided best set of hyperparameters for the Drebin-based dataset~\cite{arp2014drebin}.
+We used five different random seeds and then compared the best and worst-performing models on the test set.
+Best model achieved an average F1 score of 79.26\% over the test months, while the worst model scored 68.65\%, indicating a performance difference of 10.6\% solely due to variations in random seed initialization.